310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% endbubble %}

 {% bubble Chiaki glare %}
-Then why’s Takamine crying!?
+Then why is Takamine crying!?
 Anzu, Sengoku, please give me a full report of what happened!
 {% endbubble %}

 {% bubble Chiaki sad4 %}